OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/src/php/README.md

 ```
 $ node server.js
 ```
-Drop an `index.php` in the directory you started the server from:
+Drop a `sample.php` in the directory you started the server from:
 ```
 <!DOCTYPE html>
 <html>